Skip to main content

 1. What this dot point is asking

-3. Why only some gases absorb IR
+3. Why some gases absorb infrared and others do not

 4. The enhanced greenhouse effect